 Raja joined Watsi on December 23rd, 2014.
-Five years ago, Raja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Raja's most recent donation supported Naw Lah, a 24-year-old pregnant woman from Thailand, to fund a safe Caesarean section for her new baby.
+Six years ago, Raja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Raja's most recent donation supported U Tin, a 36-year-old man from Burma, to fund hernia surgery.

 Raja has funded healthcare for 83 patients in 13 countries.